Orthopedic Surgery for a Dog: Is It Worth It and How Much Does It Cost?

 Orthopedic Surgery: The Dilemma

 I can't really go into that much detail about the next few weeks without tearing up, even this far from the event.
 I'm sure that seems silly to some people, but you would understand if you knew this dog.
-His injuries were so severe the vet said she would OK putting him down.
+His injuries were so severe that the vet said she would be OK putting him down.
 The other alternatives were allowing him to live and hope he healed on his own or getting him orthopedic surgery.
 The surgery seemed prohibitively expensive and input from acquaintances varied from “get him the surgery” to “he's just a dog, put him down.”

-The Decision to get Orthopedic Surgery
+The Decision to Get Orthopedic Surgery

 For the first week or so, I used the 'wait and see' approach.
 The poor dog was on several medications to prevent infection, mitigate inflammation, and reduce his pain level.
 When it became clear his condition was not improving, the decision was made to take him to a vet who specialized in orthopedic surgery for pets.